chengkuanz/studentportal/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You will need to register for an account and sign in to access any of the pages.

+This web app uses Firebase auth, so passwords are not stored in Firestore.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.